Generalised learning of time-series: Ornstein-Uhlenbeck processes: Proposed techniques

 \subsection{Learning Curves for time-series}

-Time-series learning curves are not that common due to fact that data sample sizes are limited and the convensional procedure introduces the same issues as we have seen for direct application of CV to time-series datasets.
+Time-series learning curves are not that common \cite{giola21} This is due to fact that data sample sizes are limited and and the conventional procedure introduces the same issues as mentioned earlier when the direct CV is applied on the time-series datasets.
 However with the $rCV$ approach one can build a learning curve $L$ based on different number of folds

 $err$ corresponds to the error measure used with different errors over a range of different $k$ values.
 The error terms can be any of the errors defined above $g_{rCV}$, $g_{r}$ or $g_{p}$.
-Unlike conventional learning curves build upon reducing sample-size (\cite{perlich2003}), $L^{err}(k)$ is constructed with retaining the sample-size of the original time-series $\mathbf{y}$.
-The reason behind this fixed sample size is that the number of missing data at random on the reconstructed folds will decrease with an increasing number of folds.
-Hence, the change in missing sample size along different $k$ values mimics the experience level in the learning curves.
-Combined reconstruction and prediction errors, as performance measure, will be effected by this by changing number of folds.
+Unlike conventional learning curves build upon reducing sample-size (\cite{perlich2003}), $L^{err}(k)$ is constructed while retaining the sample-size of the original time-series $\mathbf{y}$.
+The reason behind this fixed sample size is that the number of missing data at random on the reconstructed folds will decrease with an increasing number of the folds.
+Hence, the change in the missing sample size along different $k$ values mimics the experience level in the learning curves.
+A combination of thee reconstruction and prediction errors as performance measure will be affected by the by changing the number of the folds.
 As a consequence the learning curve known from the basic definition of supervised learning (\cite{mitchell97}) is achived.